-There are a number of reasons you might struggle to walk down stairs.
+There are a number of reasons you might struggle to walk downstairs.
 You may experience:

-Why does it hurt to walk down stairs?
+Why does it hurt to walk downstairs?
 This could be caused by a physical condition like arthritis or an injury for example.
 You can find out more about the causes of joint pain via the NHS website.
 Downwards motion can place additional force on joints like the hips, ankles, and knees, and if you have reduced flexibility and range of movement, it can result in discomfort and pain.

 Reduced muscle strength

 When walking down stairs muscles used like the quadriceps and hamstring need to be strong.
 These muscles help to reduce stress on your joints and help to support the rest of your body.
-If they are weak they can’t provide the support to the rest of your legs, and walking downstairs becomes more of a challenge.
+If they are weak they can’t provide support to the rest of your legs, and walking downstairs becomes more of a challenge.

 If you have a condition that affects your balance like vertigo, inner ear problems, or migraine for example, or you feel weaker in general, you might find greater difficulty in walking down stairs and staying upright.

 These factors can affect you in isolation, or you could be affected by a combination of all three.
-Having weaker muscles can reduce the support to your joints leading to increased pain and make it harder to keep your balance.
+Having weaker muscles can reduce the support to your joints leading to increased pain and making it harder to keep your balance.

 How Can I Make It Easier to Walk Down Stairs?